Approved for both letter and S/U grading. May be repeated.

 Provides secondary and K-12 level education majors with principles and practices of effective language and literacy instruction in their content areas, consistent with the Illinois Professional Teaching Standards for educator preparation of the Illinois State Board of Education.
 2 or 3 undergraduate hours.
 2 or 3 graduate hours.
 Students in music and kinesiology education take for 2 credit hours; students in agriculture, art, mathematics, science, social studies, and English education take for 3 credit hours.
 Prerequisite: Admission to a teacher education program.

 Second of a two-course sequence that examines the basic theories, issues, methods, and materials for a developmental K-8 language arts program.
 It continues to emphasize the need to integrate the four language arts (reading, writing, speaking, and listening) as tools for learning across the curriculum.
 This second course, however, places a relatively greater emphasis on writing than on reading, speaking, and listening.
 Continues to address cultural diversity in language arts instruction, with emphasis on linguistic diversity.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: CI 467 and CI 475; a course in beginning reading, admission to the middle grades major, elementary major, or consent of instructor.
+Prerequisite: CI 467 and CI 475 or CI 471; admission to the middle grades major, elementary major, or consent of instructor.

 Focuses on bilingual and English-as-a-second language (ESL) curriculum development and instruction for bilingual and second-language learners (K-12) in a variety of language and program settings.
 Emphasizes bilingual and ESL materials selection and development, bilingual and ESL literacy instruction, bilingual and ESL content area instruction, and sheltered English instruction.
 Issues related to second-language acquisition, cultural and linguistic diversity, and parental and community involvement are reviewed.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: CI 433 or consent of instructor.